nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 3. Configure `nautobot_config.py` to support chatops
 4. Grant access to the chatbot in the Nautobot Web UI

+## Requirements

+* Functioning Nautobot installation
+* Publicly accessible URL for Nautobot or ability/permission to use ngrok to get a publicly accessible URL for Nautobot
+* `sudo` access on the Nautobot server
+* Administrative access within the Nautobot Web UI

+> Note: Some chat platforms, such as Slack, require a signed certificate from a trusted provider on the Nautobot server in order
+> to allow the application platform to communicate with the Nautobot server

 ## Platform-specific setup

 ### [Setup for Slack](./slack_setup.md)